rocky-linux/documentation/docs/books/nvchad/install_nvim.md

 !!! warning "Installation from EPEL"

-    Neovim is also installable from the EPEL repository, the version available however is always too old to meet the minimum requirements of the NvChad installation.
+    Neovim is also installable from the EPEL repository.
+The available version is always too old to meet the minimum requirements of the NvChad installation.
     Installation by this method is strongly discouraged and is not supported in this guide.

-=== "Installation from Precompiled Package"
+=== "Installation from pre-compiled package"

-    Use of the pre-package allows installation of both the development and stable versions, both of which meet the requirements and can be used as the basis for configuring NvChad.
+    Use of the pre-compiled package allows installation of both the development and stable versions, which meet the requirements, and can be used as the basis for configuring NvChad.

-    In order to use the full functionality of the editor, it is necessary to satisfy the dependencies required by Neovim by manually providing the precompiled package dependencies.
+    To use the full functionality of the editor, it is necessary to satisfy the dependencies required by Neovim by manually providing the pre-compiled package dependencies.
 The required packages can be installed with:

     ```bash
     dnf install compat-lua-libs libtermkey libtree-sitter libvterm luajit luajit2.1-luv msgpack unibilium xsel
     ```

-    Having finished installing the required dependencies, it is time to acquire the chosen package.
+    After installing the required dependencies, it is time to acquire the chosen package.

     By accessing the [release page](https://github.com/neovim/neovim/releases) it will be possible to download the development version (==pre-release==) or the stable version (==stable==).
     In both cases the compressed archive to download for our architecture is ==linux64==.